Kkulkarni1/CAPG/README.md

 # Output <a name="output" />

 The genotyping output for each subgenome are stored in [VCF files](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

+# Command-Line Options <a name = "options" />

+Please run `./capg_wgs -h` for detailed information about all available options.

 # Tutorial <a name = "tutorial" />